The name of the layers of the earth's atmosphere. Upper layers of the atmosphere. Composition of the Earth's atmosphere

 Troposphere

 Its upper limit is at an altitude of 8-10 km in polar, 10-12 km in temperate and 16-18 km in tropical latitudes; lower in winter than in summer.
 The lower, main layer of the atmosphere.
-It contains more than 80% of the total mass of atmospheric air and about 90% of all water vapor present in the atmosphere. highly developed in the troposphere turbulence And convection, arise clouds, develop cyclones And anticyclones.
-The temperature decreases with increasing height with an average vertical gradient 0.65°/100 m
+Contains more than 80% of the total mass of atmospheric air and about 90% of all water vapor present in the atmosphere.
+In the troposphere are highly developed turbulence And convection, arise clouds, are developing cyclones And anticyclones.
+Temperature decreases with increasing altitude with average vertical gradient 0.65°/100 m

-For "normal conditions" at the Earth's surface are taken: density 1.2 kg/m3, barometric pressure 101.35 kPa, temperature plus 20 °C and relative humidity 50%.
-These conditional indicators have a purely engineering value.
+The following are accepted as “normal conditions” at the Earth’s surface: density 1.2 kg/m3, barometric pressure 101.35 kPa, temperature plus 20 °C and relative humidity 50%.
+These conditional indicators have purely engineering significance.

 Stratosphere

-The layer of the atmosphere located at an altitude of 11 to 50 km.
-Characterized by a slight change in temperature in the 11-25 km layer (lower layer of the stratosphere) and its increase in the 25-40 km layer from -56.5 to 0.8 ° FROM(upper stratosphere or region inversions).
+A layer of the atmosphere located at an altitude of 11 to 50 km.
+Characterized by a slight change in temperature in the 11-25 km layer (lower layer of the stratosphere) and an increase in the 25-40 km layer from −56.5 to 0.8 ° WITH(upper layer of the stratosphere or region inversions).
 Having reached a value of about 273 K (almost 0 ° C) at an altitude of about 40 km, the temperature remains constant up to an altitude of about 55 km.
 This region of constant temperature is called stratopause and is the boundary between the stratosphere and mesosphere.

 Stratopause

-The boundary layer of the atmosphere between the stratosphere and the mesosphere.
-There is a maximum in the vertical temperature distribution (about 0 °C).
+The boundary layer of the atmosphere between the stratosphere and mesosphere.
+In the vertical temperature distribution there is a maximum (about 0 °C).

 Mesosphere